oktadev/okta-blog/_source/_posts/2022-09-08-react-fastify-postgres.md

 github: https://github.com/oktadev/okta-react-fastify-postgresql-example
 ---

-In this tutorial, we'll set up an app to help us keep track of what NASA facilities we've visited and which ones we still want to visit.
+The National Aeronautics and Space Administration (NASA) is an independent agency of the US federal government, responsible for space exploration and research, with field facilities across the United States.
+In this tutorial, we'll set up an app to keep track of what NASA facilities we've visited and which ones we still want to check out.

-Our app will be a monorepo with Okta authentication using React for the frontend and Fastify for the backend.
+Our app will be a [monorepo](https://en.wikipedia.org/wiki/Monorepo) with Okta authentication, using React for the frontend and Fastify for the backend.
 [Fastify](https://www.fastify.io/) is a highly performant web framework with low overhead that we'll connect to a PostgreSQL database.
 We'll also use [Lerna](https://lerna.js.org/) to manage the frontend and backend apps in a monorepo.

 **Prerequisites**